Tribhuvan1994/ScrapyTutorial/README.md

 This is a scrapy project for Data Acquisition Management System.
 Gone through scrapy tutorial online.

 This project is used to extract data from the website and store in a database.
 For this project I have used SQLite database.
+The sqlite database can be accessed with https://sqliteviewer.app/#/myquotes.db/table/quotes_tb/
 We can also save the data in JSON, xml or csv file as required.

 For scraping, a virtual environment is created and scraping project is started.
 A python library scrapy is also installed.
 >>>pip install scrapy